 -In addition to the regular sanitizing of the pretest equipment and exam room equipment, door handles and exam chairs are also wiped down with alcohol.

--The doctors are using N95 masks at all times, along with safety goggles and lab coats, and increased handwashing.
+-The doctors are using N95 masks at all times, lab coats, and increased handwashing.

 After the appointment/dispensing area: